Table of Contents

 Le Corbusier called the Dolomites “the most beautiful natural architectures in the world” and I truly agree with him.

 The Dolomites are nearly equally shared between the provinces of Belluno, South Tyrol and Trentino.
-I have chosen to explore the Dolomites in Trentino for many different reasons.
+I have chosen to explore and do some hiking in the Dolomites in Trentino for many different reasons.

 Some of the most beautiful peaks – Cimon della Pala, unusual nature parks – Pale di San Martino and hiking trails with spectacular mountain views – Val Canali and Val Venegia are here.
 You don’t believe?
 Go check ‘50 Most Beautiful Pictures of Trentino’ I took.